MUESdummy/Meta-Universal-Equality-Scale/README.md

 ### How It Works
 - User is prompted with a reflection primer
-- The system listens — not to content alone, but tone, contradiction, compression, and recursive stability
+- The system listens- not to content alone, but tone, contradiction, compression, and recursive stability

 ### It identifies:
 	- Degree of self-awareness & Meta-Cognition